longjianli/longjianli.github.io/_pages/research.md

 ## Refereed research articles (reverse chronological)

+1. "The Effect of Social Distancing on the Reach of an Epidemic in Social Networks", with *Gregory Gutin, Tomohiro Hirano, Sung-Ha Hwang, and Philip R. Neary*, accepted at **Journal of Economic Interaction and Coordination** [PDF](https://arxiv.org/abs/2005.03067)
+(Network) Simulation study of the evolution of an epidemic disease on social networks; the effectiveness of social distancing greatly depends on network structure.
 1. "[Data-based Automatic Discretization of Nonparametric Distributions](https://doi.org/10.1007/s10614-020-10012-6)", **Computational Economics** [WP version](http://arxiv.org/abs/1805.00896) [Code](https://github.com/alexisakira/NPGQ)
 (Numerical method) Automatic discretization method of nonparametric distributions using Gaussian quadrature.
 1. "[Necessity of Hyperbolic Absolute Risk Aversion for the Concavity of Consumption Functions](https://doi.org/10.1016/j.jmateco.2020.102460)", **Journal of Mathematical Economics** [WP version](https://arxiv.org/abs/2009.13564)